MM2-0/Kvaesitso/docs/docs/user-guide/search/websearches.md

     :::info
     Spaces and special characters might be encoded.
 Don't worry about it, the launcher will handle the encoding for you.

-    If you can't the search term anywhere, try to disable Javascript and try again.
+    If you can't find the search term anywhere, try to disable Javascript and try again.
 If that still doesn't work, then that website cannot be used.
     :::

   - Replace the search term in the URL with `${1}`.
 Copy the URL and paste it into the URL field.